UmaRathore/azlabs/AZ-104-NOTES.md

 - Azure Application Insights is a feature of Azure Monitor that provides application performance monitoring (APM) for live web applications.
 -  Azure Monitor Agent: Azure service which collect logs and metrics from on-premises applications and send them to existing monitoring system
 - Azure Log Analytics workspace: Each Log Analytics workspace contains multiple tables in which Azure Monitor Logs stores data you collect.
 For each entra-id is associated with a single Azure Log Analytics workspace.
+- Azure Security Center is a security management tool that allows you to gain insight into your security state across hybrid cloud workloads.
+- The Activity Log captures subscription-level events, including create, update, and delete operations.
+Encompassing a wide range of operations beyond just deployments.
+- Network Watcher provides a comprehensive set of tools for diagnosing and resolving network issues in Azure VMs.
+- Azure Network Watcher Packet Capture is a perfect solution to inspect all network traffic between the Virtual Machines for a duration of 3 hours
+- Azure Application Insights Availability Tests is specifically built for simulating user traffic from different regions and measuring application responsiveness.
+- Network flow logs: collect data about the IP addresses that connects to the Load balancer, enable diagonostics on LB, this will capture network flow logs which contain information about incoming and outgoing traffic on Load Balancer
 ```
 ### Web App
 ```